 Discover the career path of Ketanji Brown Jackson, from the first major opportunity to industry-changing achievements.

-Ketanji Onyika Brown Jackson is an American lawyer and jurist currently serving as an associate justice of the Supreme Court of the United States.
-Nominated by President Joe Biden, she was confirmed by the U.S. Senate and sworn in 2022.
-Jackson's appointment marks several historical milestones: she is the first Black woman, the first former federal public defender, and the sixth woman to hold a position on the Supreme Court.
+Ketanji Onyika Brown Jackson is an American lawyer and jurist serving as an associate justice of the Supreme Court of the United States.
+Nominated by President Joe Biden, she was confirmed by the U.S. Senate in 2022.
+Jackson is the first Black woman, the first former federal public defender, and the sixth woman to hold this position.
+Her appointment marks a significant milestone in the Supreme Court's history.

-From 1996 to 1997, Ketanji Brown Jackson served as a law clerk to Judge Patti B. Saris of the U.S. District Court for the District of Massachusetts.
+From 1996 to 1997, Ketanji Brown Jackson was a law clerk to Judge Patti B. Saris of the U.S. District Court for the District of Massachusetts.

-From 1997 to 1998, Ketanji Brown Jackson served as a law clerk to Judge Bruce M. Selya of the U.S. Court of Appeals for the First Circuit.
+From 1997 to 1998, Ketanji Brown Jackson was a law clerk to Judge Bruce M. Selya of the U.S. Court of Appeals for the First Circuit.

 From 1999 to 2000, Ketanji Brown Jackson clerked for Supreme Court Justice Stephen Breyer.